marcelomatus/gilda-opts/docs/GettingStarted.rst

 > gilda_opts -i cases/demand_grid.json

-The following message will be generated:
+The results of the simulation will be printed on the screen.

 ^^^^^^^^^^^^^^^^^^^^
 Accesing the Results